Skip to content

 View all vacancies in this region

-With experience, you could:run the psychology department in a prison; move into a policy, strategy or management role; move into freelance and consultant work, for example as an expert witness
+With experience, you could:become a senior psychologist in a prison or hospital secure unit; move into a policy, strategy or service management role; work freelance as a consultant, for example as an expert witness

 You'll find more details about careers in forensic psychology from The British Psychological Society and Health Careers.